 - What could happen if those changes aren’t made

-If you need help putting together your own written warning, then you can find our free written warning template here.
+If you need help putting together your own written warning, then you can find our free written warning template right below.

 Final warning (including final warning template)

 If you have already given an employee a written warning and their behaviour hasn't improved, then this is how you escalate the disciplinary process.
 It lets the employee know that their behaviour needs to change or more serious action is going to be taken.

 If you need to access a free final warning template, you can find one here.